yantisj/netgrph/README.md

 data model should translate for use with tools such as D3.js, vis.js or Graphwiz via both the native Neo4j API as well as NetGrph's tree data structure.

+All data is accessible via an API, and the netgrph client can be distributed with a fraction of the PIP requirements (requests and YAML only)

 ## Data Model
 ### Discovering the Routed SVI Paths from Vlan 110 to 200
 ![vlan110](https://dl.dropboxusercontent.com/u/73454/svipath2.svg)